syl20bnr/spacemacs/README.md

 ### Excluding packages

-You can also disable packages you don't want to install with the variable `dotspacemacs-config-disabled-packages`, this variable can disable both packages and extensions.
+You can also exclude packages you don't want to install with the variable `dotspacemacs-excluded-packages`, this variable can exclude both packages and extensions.

 For instance to disable the `rainbow-delimiters` package:
 ```elisp